-Cardiovascular endurance and core conditioning collide in this no-jumping, cardio kickboxing workout!
-This 10-minute tabata workout is quick and effective.
+Cardiovascular endurance and core conditioning collide in this no jumping, cardio kickboxing workout!
+This 10-minute tabata-style HIIT workout is quick and effective.
 Use it as a cardio warm up, add it to a longer workout, or squeeze it in when you only have 10 minutes to workout at home.

 Cardio Kickboxing FAQs

 Kickboxing is one of the best full body cardio workouts you can do at home.
-It’s a high intensity aerobic workout from start to finish that raises your heart rate and burns calories.
+It’s a high intensity aerobic workout from start to finish that raises your heart rate and burns calories (making it great for fat loss).
 It’s also a great low impact workout that is joint-friendly.
 I personally love cardio kickboxing because it keeps you mentally engaged.

 What Are The Benefits Of Cardio Tabata Training?

-Tabata training has a lot of great benefits.
+A traditional tabata workout challenges you to go all out for 20 seconds, then rest for 10 seconds (repeat 8 times).
+This style of training has many benefits.
 It’s a short workout and a very efficient way to burn calories and support weight loss.
 It also builds stamina and cardiovascular endurance.
-This cardio kickboxing tabata workout increases muscles definition, improves coordination and flexibility, and is a fast-paced and fun.

 10-Minute Cardio Kickboxing Tabata Workout

-A fast-paced, cardio workout at home that burns calories, sculpts abs and improves coordination and flexibility.
+A fast-paced, kickboxing class at home that burns calories, sculpts abs and improves coordination and flexibility.

-Punch, kick, jab and squat your way through this 10-minute cardio kickboxing tabata workout!
+Punch, kick, jab and squat your way through this 10-minute home workout!
 It’s a full body, high-energy, no jumping workout.
 An intense cardio workout that’s low impact and kind on joints.

 Targets: Legs, glutes, quads, hamstrings and core.